 Focus on planning activities that make teaching fun for you—and learning fun for your students—and then do those things!
 This will help you to reduce stress by bringing laughter and enjoyment back into the classroom.
 Some great ideas include:

 - Creating a class book—this collaborative project will help to bring your class together, as well as allow your students to improve and practice their artistic and literary skills.
 Not only that, you’ll also be making something that you and your students can hold in your hands and be proud of.
-Especially during these unprecedented times, it will be valuable to have a class book that your students can use to look back and reflect on how you all made it through.

 - Highlighting a “Star of the Week”—this activity is a fun way to help you and your students share and get to know each other better.
 In addition, each student will have the opportunity to feel like a “star,” building their confidence and presentation skills.

-- Going on virtual scavenger hunts—this game can serve as a great break for you and your students, allowing you all to get up and have a little bit of fun.
+- Going on scavenger hunts—this game can serve as a great break for you and your students, allowing you all to get up and have a little bit of fun.
 You can tie the items for each scavenger hunt into your current curriculum.

-- Taking virtual field trips—this activity will allow for a bit of escapism, all while teaching your students about places near and far that they are interested in.
-Tie this into geography lessons or make it a part of getting to know your students and where they’ve been or would like to go.
+- Taking field trips—this activity will allow for a bit of escapism, all while teaching your students about places near and far that they are interested in.
+Tie this into lessons or make it a part of getting to know your students and where they’ve been or would like to go.

 3. Practice Self-Care

-You have heard the term “Self-Care” a million times in the past and may have just written it off.
+You have heard the term “self-care” a million times in the past and may have just written it off.
 However, during stressful times, it can be difficult to remember to take good care of ourselves.
 If we aren’t able to manage our own mental and physical health, we won’t be any help to our students or our families and communities.
 Therefore, it’s important to practice the basics of self-care and to give ourselves some special attention when we need it.